USS Edsall (DD-219): World War II

-Continuing to escort convoys in northern Australian waters, Edsall was damaged when one of her own depth charges exploded during an anti-submarine attack on 23 January 1942 in the shallow — 8 fathom — Howard Channel.
+Continuing to escort convoys in northern Australian waters, Edsall was damaged when one of her own depth charges exploded during an anti-submarine attack on 23 January 1942 in the shallow8 fathomHoward Channel.
 Although her skipper (LT J. J. Nix, USNA 1930) denied that her readiness for war was affected, the destroyer did have a leaking stern and shaft vibration afterwards that limited her top speed to approx. 27-28 knots.

-On 3 February, Edsall and other American units of ABDA moved up to Tjilatjap, Java in order to be closer to the combat theater and to replenish.
+On 3 February, Edsall and other American units of the American-British-Dutch-Australian Command, at that time commanding Allied forces in the area, moved up to Tjilatjap, Java in order to be closer to the combat theater and to replenish.
 She continued as a patrol vessel off southern Java.
 On 23 February 1942 she and the old gunboat operated off Tjilatjap on antisubmarine patrols.
 At this time Asheville was also escorting small convoys in Sunda Strait.

 Edsall and USAT Willard A. Holbrook sometime in early 1942.